 - Any additional information which you think may help us to understand your concern

-You should make this report by:
+You should make this report:

-North Yorkshire Police Traffic Bureau, PO Box 809, York, YO31 6DG
+- In writing to: North Yorkshire Police Traffic Bureau, PO Box 809, York, YO31 6DG

 Once you have completed the form, the following process will be followed: